adammartin/selenium2-tests/README.md

 selenium2-tests
 ===============

-This project is intended to be a reference project for selenium test sweets.
+This project is intended to be a reference project for selenium test suites.
 It's based on the principles of the Page Object pattern.

 The goal is to turn this project into a Maven Archetype to make UX Navigation Flow Tests easy to stand up for any given project.